pazner/libCEED/julia/LibCEED.jl/README.md

 ### Low-Level Interface

-The low-level interface (provided in the `libCEED.C` module) is in one-to-one correspondence with the C libCEED iterface, and is automatically generated (with some minor manual modifications) using the Julia package Clang.jl.
+The low-level interface (provided in the `LibCEED.C` module) is in one-to-one correspondence with the C libCEED iterface, and is automatically generated (with some minor manual modifications) using the Julia package Clang.jl.
 The script used to generate bindings is available in `generate_bindings.jl`.